 Costumes That Feature Rainbow Colors

 There are so many iconic and fierce pop stars out there.
 Some may be queer themselves or some are just really strong supporters of the LGBT community.
 Either way, if there’s a celebrity you particularly love, go all out and dress up in one of their iconic outfits.
-From Madonna to Katy Perry and Lady Gaga, there’s a slew of LGBT-friendly icons that you can dress up as.
+From Madonna to David Bowie and Lady Gaga, there’s a slew of LGBT-friendly icons that you can dress up as.

 Make a statement with a different costume altogether.
 You can dress up as Judy Garland’s Dorothy from The Wizard of Oz since she’s long been considered an important gay icon.
 A skeleton costume would also make the point that we are all the same on the inside.
 Or dress up as Cleopatra to show off the confident queen you are.